pzunini/BatataBit_mobile_first/README.md

 # BatataBit
-A cryptocurrency landing page project for mobile architecture and design practice
+A cryptocurrency landing page project optimized for mobile, tablet and desktop displays.